Lloyd M. Kozloff

-Lloyd M. Kozloff (1923-2012) was an American microbiologist and virologist.
+Lloyd Mordecai Kozloff (1923-2012) was an American microbiologist and virologist.
 He served on the faculty of the University of Chicago, the University of Colorado Health Sciences Center, and University of California, San Francisco, where he became dean of the UCSF Graduate Division.
 Kozloff retired from UCSF in 1993.
 He died of heart failure in 2012.

 Early life and education

-Kozloff was born in 1923 in Chicago.
+Kozloff was born on October 15, 1923 in Chicago.
 After finishing high school early, he attended University of Chicago and graduated with a degree in biochemistry at age 19.
 He served in the United States Navy for a time, then returned to Chicago for his Ph.D., which he received in 1948 for work with Earl Evans.

 Academic career

 Kozloff was offered a faculty position in the Division of Biological Sciences at University of Chicago following the completion of his Ph.D., and he remained at the school until 1963, when he moved to the University of Colorado Health Sciences Center.
 While there he served as co-founding editor of the Journal of Virology, launched in 1967 under the leadership of Kozloff, Norman Salzman, and founding editor-in-chief Robert R. Wagner.
 In 1980 Kozloff moved again to University of California, San Francisco, where he served as the dean of the Graduate Division from 1981 to 1991.
 He retired in 1993.
 In recognition of his interest in graduate student education, a graduate fellowship was established in his name.